WP Policy Manual

 6) Ejection - our last resort.
 We always want to warn and restrict before we eject.
 There are situations however where an immediate ejection without warning or restriction are warranted.
 Things like, kicking dirt on you or the plate or a base, gross profanity, or physical contact are some of these.

 Hopefully these guidelines will help you in handling situations properly.
 Remember, these are just guidelines and will vary from situation to situation.
 Coaches need to be told their boundaries when possible.
 If we warn and restrict before ejecting, this gives me a leg to stand on when I talk to the coach or athletic director after the game.
 Be professional and use very specific wording when addressing and warning coaches.
 Also write down warnings on your lineup card like you would a mound visit.
 Detail inning and outs for future reference.

-Seth will call on same day cancellations.
-He will also post it to Arbiter where the game will appear in RED.
+Seth or Scott will call on same day cancellations.
+Seth will also post it to Arbiter where the game will appear in RED.

 Game Reports are to be completed by the PLATE umpire.
 Go to the Arbiter and on your schedule page, click on the red R near the Notes column.
 Do not click on the notes icon (clipboard looking icon with the green +).
 Fill in the score and add any comments, if needed.
 Click on Save.
 If you do not complete the report the day of the game, in order to see the game and the red R, you will have to click the Show All box located under Display on the left side of your schedule page.

 Coat and tie are required for Regional Round and State Finals

 Please send your $5 to Clifton Bennett for the Relief Fund.
 His address is on the Arbiter.